 Though threatened by new developments and the ever-increasing influx of tourists, Chinatown is still full of traditional Chinese buildings and some of the most culturally significant tourist attractions in Singapore.
 Historical sites aside, Chinatown is also a great place to just wander around and go shopping in.

 The area between Pagoda Street and Smith Street is generally considered the touristy part.
 The Street Markets dominate this part of Chinatown and you can find just about any bobble and knick-knack that you could possibly imagine.
 Venture a little outside of this marketplace though and you’ll find lots of little secrets in Chinatown.

-Pay special attention to the old houses and renovated buildings in Chinatown.
-Some have very interesting histories, serving as opium dens, brothels, and “death houses” at one point in time.
+Pay special attention to the old houses and renovated buildings in Chinatown; some have very interesting histories, serving as opium dens, brothels, and “death houses” in the past.
 Several guilds and even a version of the Chinese Mafia once used this neighborhood as their headquarters.
 Inquire with the locals to learn more.

 Other points of interest in Chinatown include Buddha Tooth Relic Temple, Jamae Mosque, and Sri Mariamman Temple.
 Many of these are some of the oldest of their kind in Singapore and are definitely worth checking out.